 I recently tested the semi-absorbent Sennelier Gesso.
 It deserves to be investigated because it is a nice step forward in the technique of watercolour on canvas.

-Unlike an ordinary gesso (impervious and too slippery), the semi-absorbent gesso has the ability to make the grain of a fabric finer and increase the absorption of the surface (as a sheet of watercolour paper can be).
+Unlike an ordinary gesso (impervious and too slippery), the semi-absorbent gesso has the ability to make the grain of a fabric finer and also increase the absorption of the surface (as a sheet of watercolour paper can be).

 After drying, the gesso forms a porous surface that improves the penetration and diffusion of colour.
 You can also use it to create added textures with a palette knife.
-The reliefs capture the colour in the hollows and provide an interesting 3D effect to different details of the composition.
+The reliefs capture the colour in the hollows and then provide an interesting 3D effect to different details of the composition.
 Unthinkable on paper!

 1/ What are its characteristics?